wwoast/constantina/docs/ADMIN.md

   * However, the `[card_filters]` section defines alternatives such as *#updates*
  * `[card_properties]` defines logic for how state functions when cards are present
   * *This section should not be changed*
- * `[authentication]` is not used yet, and should just be set to `blog`.
  * `[search]` defines paths and wordlists for Whoosh's search indexing
- * `[themes]` defines where Constantina's themes are located
-  * Any themes you add must be listed by number, aside from the `default` entry
-  * If the default theme is set to `random`, one of the numbered options is used
  * `[special_states]` should only be modified if new card types are added
-  * New text-card types should get a new `_permalink` special state
+  * New blog text-card types should get a new `_permalink` special state
- * `[miscellaneous].max_state_parameters` is the limit on search terms that will be processed.
-  * The default here is 10, so you can't process more than 10 search terms and 10 filter terms
-  * Constantina itself won't process more than 512 characters from any `QUERY_STRING`

 ##How Cards Work